apache/drill/_docs/sql-reference/sql-commands/035-partition-by-clause.md

 		0_0_11.parquet	0_0_3.parquet	0_0_48.parquet	0_0_66.parquet
 		0_0_12.parquet	0_0_30.parquet	0_0_49.parquet	0_0_67.parquet
         . . .
-7. Query the `by_yr` directory to check the data partitioning.
+7. Query the `by_yr` directory to check to see how the data appears.
    `SELECT * FROM by_yr LIMIT 100`;
    The output looks something like this: